Virtual Coulomb branch and vertex functions: Virtual intersection theory

 \subsection{Symmetric obstruction theory}

 A special example that will be important for us is the following.
 Let $\fM$ be an algebraic stack, and let $X$ be quasi-projective DM stack, such that there is a \emph{smooth} projection $\pi_X: X \to \fM$.
+Let the torus $\bC^* = \bC^*_y$ act trivially on $\fM$ and $X$, and let $K_0^{\bC^*} (X)_\loc$ be as in the previous section.